RobinNagpal/fuel-token-track-docs/02_problem_statement_and_structure.md

 1. Automatically starts a short-lived fuel-core node.
 2. Runs build and deploy once at the start.
 3. If autoStartFuelCore is enabled, it watches your Forc workspace and repeats the previous steps on every change.

+# Important Notes
+Some of the important points to note are:
+* In the `fuels.config.ts` file, we have specified the contracts and output fields, but we could have also specified the workspace field instead of the contracts field.
+For more information on the workspace field, you can visit [here](https://docs.fuel.network/docs/forc/workspaces/#workspaces).
+* Here we will be using Fuels CLI which wraps forc. `forc` commands like `forc build`, `forc deploy`, etc. can also be used directly for building and deploying contracts.
+* Some other important Fuels CLI commands are
+  * `fuels build`: This command builds all Sway programs under your contracts using forc.
+  * `fuels deploy`: This command deploys all Sway contracts and saves their deployed IDs to: `{output_in_config_file}/contract-ids.json`.
+It is recommended to use the `fuels deploy` command only when deploying contracts to a local node.
+If you are deploying contracts to a live network like the Testnet, it is recommended to use the `forc deploy` command instead.

+Here is the [link](https://docs.fuel.network/docs/nightly/fuels-ts/fuels-cli/commands/) to the official documentation for the Fuels CLI commands.